A list of the best lens hoods, screen protectors, cases, straps and more for the Canon G7X II.

 - Gariz Leather Straps – Amazon If you’re looking for a fairly inexpensive strap that’s made of cheaper genuine leather then Gariz straps aren’t too bad.

 The C-Loops are great for hanging the strap from the bottom of your camera.
 The C-Loop Mini is likely what you’ll want for this camera.

 I have the Mover 20 so I can fit both my Sony A7rII and a G7X sized camera at the same time.
 However, if you’re looking to just hold the camera and not too much else, the Mover 10 is great.

 There aren’t too many cleaning supplies you’ll need for this camera since it has a fixed lens.
 However, you can still keep things clean and pretty with microfiber cleaning cloths.
 I’ve also listed the Rocket Air cleaners because they are always handy to have to get the dust out of small places or off your screen when applying a screen protector.

 I always keep a Rocket Air around to blast out any dust from those small hard to reach edges.
 Q-tips can be nice.
 I’m sure you have some in your bathroom so I’m not going to list Q-Tips on a camera accessory page.

 Canon G7X II Accessories | Conclusions

-While there are many more accessories, straps and bags, this list covers the basic for what you’ll need specifically for the G7X II.
+While there are many more accessories, straps, and bags, this list covers the basics for what you’ll need specifically for the G7X II.